eclipse-ditto/ditto/documentation/src/main/resources/_posts/2099-01-01-hmac-credentials.md

 shared access policy.
 Also, you'll need to set the `QUEUE_NAME` environment variable to the used queue (e.g. `my-queue`).
 You should be able to run the sample using `npm install && node receiveMessagesStreaming.js`.

-## Send a live message to the thing
+## Send a live message to the Thing

 To send a message to Service Bus, you can simply send a live message to a Thing.
 The message will be forwarded through your connection `Azure Service Bus HTTP` to the Azure Service Bus, from which the sample